SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

   Default: `False`.

 **errorChannelEnabled**
-When set to `True`, if the binder supports asynchroous send results, send failures are sent to an error channel for the destination.
+When set to `True`, if the binder supports asynchronous send results, send failures are sent to an error channel for the destination.
 See [Error Handling](#error-handling) for more information.

   Default: `False`.